When talking about the most beautiful islands in the world, everyone has their favorite.

 Before I visited, I thought the island was all about the rich culture and beautiful beaches.
 But once we ventured outside our resort, we discovered it also has some amazing ecotourism attractions (including caves, mountains and rivers) and lots of opportunities for outdoor adventure.

-Here’s our collaborative list of the Top 20 Things to Do in Jamaica (including tips on where to stay in Jamaica), to help lovers of nature and outdoor adventure plan their visit!
+Here’s our collaborative list of the Top 20 Things to Do in Jamaica (including tips on the best places to stay in Jamaica), to help lovers of nature and outdoor adventure plan their visit!

 1. Climbing Dunn’s River Falls